The Fairway Development Methodology

 All development by our staff follows the Fairway methodology: standard-naming conventions

 (VB and SQLServer) program construction, and architecture.
 If your business is located

 across the country or across the globe, working over long distances is made simple

 and cost effective.
 We use MS Terminal Server.
 Terminal Server will host your application

-here at PDSA for each incremental release until completion and delivery to your
+here at Fairway for each incremental release until completion and delivery to your

 site.
 In this way any PC in the world with Internet access and authority can use,